An Exhcange Between Pastors On Critical Theory

 Pastor Troy: It is interesting.
 Not one Scripture reference in any of the articles.
-Meanwhile, most of those subscribing to these sorts of ideas choose to reject (or at least refuse to accept/support) what is written in the Dallas Statement, which is loaded with Scripture references. https://statementonsocialjustice.com/
+Meanwhile, most of those subscribing to these sorts of ideas choose to reject (or at least refuse to accept/support) what is written in the Dallas Statement, which is loaded with Scripture references.
+Statement on Social Justice

 Friend: Right.
 No scriptures.